cwaymeyer/connect-4/README.md

 # connect-4

-First draft of Springboard Connect 4 project.
+Springboard Connect 4 project, in process.

-Design almost complete, code 95% functional (check for ties not operational).

-Code rough, not optimized.
-Complete version to come.
+To be implemented: replay game button.